Lookup Table in Excel (Table of Content)

-The lookup function is not as famous to use as Vlookup and Hlookup, here we need to understand that when we perform Lookup function it always returns the approximate match.
+The lookup function is not as famous to use as Vlookup and Hlookup; here, we need to understand that it always returns the approximate match when we perform the Lookup function.
 So there is no true or false argument as it was in Vlookup and Hlookup function.
 In this topic, we are going to learn about Lookup Table in Excel.

-Whenever lookup finds an exact match in lookup vector, it returns the corresponding value in a given cell, and when it doesn’t find an exact match it goes back and returns the most recent possible value but from the previous row.
+Whenever lookup finds an exact match in the lookup vector, it returns the corresponding value in a given cell, and when it doesn’t find an exact match, it goes back and returns the most recent possible value but from the previous row.

 Remember the below formula for Lookup:

 Lookup Vector: Range of lookup value – (1 Row of 1 Column)

 Result Vector: Must be the same size as lookup vector; it’s optional